History and Organization

-The minimum residence requirement for acting, dramatic writing, and dramaturgy students in theater arts is four terms at the full tuition rate or the equivalent thereof in part-time study.
-The minimum residence for students in design and the joint program in dramatic writing and dramaturgy is six terms at the full tuition rate or the equivalent thereof in part-time study.
+The minimum residence requirement for dramatic writing in theater arts is four terms at the full tuition rate or the equivalent thereof in part-time study.
+The minimum residence for students in design and acting is six terms at the full tuition rate or the equivalent thereof in part-time study.
 Residence may be reduced by a maximum of one term with approved transfer credit.

 Doctor of Philosophy

 The residence requirement for all students is three academic years in a full-time graduate credit program for each year, at the full tuition rate for each year, or the equivalent thereof in part-time study.
 A maximum of one year's approved transfer credit may be granted toward residence for the Ph.D. degree.

 A full-time student is one who devotes the entire time, during the course of the academic year, to a program of graduate work at Brandeis University.